The Black-Man's Burdon: Cover art

 The front cover shows a black man in silhouette, while the back cover shows Burdon and a woman posed together: the woman sitting on a wall with her legs spread far apart, and Burdon (shirtless) resting the back of his head against her pelvis and gripping her ankles.
 The gatefold photo is somewhat risqué, consisting of the group (mostly shirtless) in a field with two nude women lying in the grass.

 The album also came with a numbered 7–inch by 3–inch "war bond" entitling the bearer to $1 off the admission of any War concert.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated December 26, 1970, peaking at No. 82 during a nine-week run on the chart.

 Track listing

 All tracks written by War (Papa Dee Allen, Harold Brown, Eric Burdon, B.B.
 Dickerson, Lonnie Jordan, Charles Miller, Lee Oskar, Howard E. Scott) except where noted.